gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-3d-perspective.md

 <img class="webgl_center" src="resources/z-clipping.gif" style="border: 1px solid black;" />

 What's going on?
 Why is the F disappearing early?
-Just like WebGL clips X and Y or +1 to -1 it also clips Z. What we're seeing here is where Z < -1.
+Just like WebGL clips X and Y to values between +1 to -1 it also clips Z. What we're seeing here is where Z < -1.

 I could go into detail about the math to fix it but [you can derive it](http://stackoverflow.com/a/28301213/128511) the same way we did 2D projection.
 We need to take Z, add some amount and scale some amount and we can make any range we want